Zywave/booster/src/_areas/design-system/components/dropdown-multi-selects.md

 #### Grouping

-* Sometimes you'll need to add grouping to a long list of options.
-Titles can break up options into groups to help users more easily locate them.
+* Titles can break up options into logical groups to help users scan the options more easily.

 ![Dropdown multi-select grouping](/images/multiselect_grouping_specs.svg)